-With FileZilla is installed, open it and click Edit –> Settings
+With FileZilla installed, please open it and click Edit –> Settings

 When the settings page opens, select Filetype associations under File editing.

-In the box, type the path to the Notepad++ executable to use as the default code editor.
+Type the path to the Notepad++ executable in the box to use as the default code editor.
 There is a dot or period at the beginning of the line.
 This tells FileZilla to use Notepad++ to open all file types.

 .
 "C:\Program Files (x86)\Notepad++\notepad++.exe"

 To find out where Notepad++ is installed, right-click the Notepad++ icon and select Properties.

 You should see the complete path to the Notepad++ executable when it opens.
 Please copy and paste it into FileZilla filetype associations.

 Save FileZilla settings and exit.

 With FileZilla setup, connect to your server using the credential provided to you by your host provider.
 For example, connect to port 22, and you should see the server content in the remote section of FileZilla.